Jim Bottorff's Banjo Page

 Keith Presting - Son of Russ Presting.
 Excellent plectrum solo player.

 Jim Bottorff - Plectrum & 5-string player.
 Later became leader of the band in the late 1970's.
-The band often featured Jim B. and Barbara F. on some 5-string style banjo songs.
+Jim and Barbara Faustine often performed together.

 Dave Frey - "Banjo Hall of Fame" inductee.
 Excellent plectrum player and teacher.
 Wrote the "Ultimate Plectrum Banjo Player's Guide."
 Played with many bands and Dixieland groups.